Technologist Training

 Exams Learned

-• “Blind” TCD complete and limited for vasospasm, stroke, and sickle cell
+• Non-imaging (blind) TCD complete and limited for vasospasm, stroke, and sickle cell

 • Transcranial Color-coded Sonography (TCCS) – ultrasound imaging of intracranial vasculature